antoonpurnal/antoonpurnal.github.io/_pages/about.md

   - /about.html
 ---

-My interests include microarchitectural attacks and defenses, as well as efficient and secure cryptographic implementations.
+I am a Silicon Security Engineer at Google.
+Before that, I was a Senior Product Security Analyst at [PQShield](https://pqshield.com/).
-I obtained my PhD degree, entitled ["Cache Side-Channel Attacks on Existing and Emerging Computing Platforms"]({{ site.url }}/files/pdf/PhDThesis.pdf), at the [COSIC](https://esat.kuleuven.be/cosic/) group at [KU Leuven](https://kuleuven.be/english/) in June 2023.
+Before that, I obtained my PhD degree, entitled ["Cache Side-Channel Attacks on Existing and Emerging Computing Platforms"]({{ site.url }}/files/pdf/PhDThesis.pdf), at the [COSIC](https://esat.kuleuven.be/cosic/) group at [KU Leuven](https://kuleuven.be/english/) in June 2023.
 During the summer of 2022, I interned at Intel Labs.

-In August 2023, I joined [PQShield](https://pqshield.com/) as a Senior Product Security Analyst.
+My professional interests are centered around {microarchitectural,software,hardware} security, as well as engineering efficient and secure cryptographic implementations.

+In 2024, I found an exploitable (compiler-introduced) timing side-channel vulnerability in several implementations of ML-KEM ([blog](https://pqshield.com/pqshield-plugs-timing-leaks-in-kyber-ml-kem-to-improve-pqc-implementation-maturity/), [code](https://github.com/antoonpurnal/clangover)).

 # Selected Publications
 {% for post in site.publications reversed %}